 People lose their appetite and hair and may feel sluggish and lose their sense of taste.

-Doctors can measure the zinc level in blood, but this test is not a reliable way to determine zinc status.
+Doctors measure the zinc level in blood and urine, but these tests may not accurately determine zinc status.

 Zinc supplements taken by mouth can cure the deficiency.